HughP/Lexical-Database-Archiving-Stats/README.md

 ## Scripts
 Combinations of R scritps and Python scripts used to process the data and acomplish the goals of the formulas.
 * Hawai'i 2015
-* Oregon 2014 methodologies are mostly the same as Hawai'i 2015 only the data changes
+* Oregon 2014  - Methodologies are mostly the same as Hawai'i 2015 only the data changes
-* SIL-UND 2013 Methodologies are mostly the same and the data is the same as Hawai'i 2013
+* SIL-UND 2013 - Methodologies are mostly the same and the data is the same as Hawai'i 2013
-* Hawai'i 2013 not availble yet. (includes Gephi data and use)
+* Hawai'i 2013 - Not availble yet. (includes Gephi data and use)

 ## Data
 There are several sets of data outlined as follows: